 180° diptychs views at Keystone Pipeline road crossings.

-In Crossings, the controversial delivery of tar sands oil to Port Arthur, Texas is examined at ground level through the dispassionate eye of Google Street View, the automated documentarian of our nation’s roadways.
-The 180° diptychs compiled here are composed of opposing camera views from each intersection between the Keystone pipeline corridor with Google’s roving camera.
+In Crossings, land use, public policy, and transparency are examined through the undisclosed Keystone Pipeline route –as revealed by Google Street View, the dispassionate and automated documentarian of our nation’s roadways.
+The 180° diptychs compiled here are composed of opposing camera views from each intersection of the Keystone pipeline corridor with Google’s roving camera.
 This is a historical moment, captured incidentally, immediately accessible for a year or so, and then replaced at the next passing of the camera.

 These are historical moments, captured incidentally by the passing Google camera.
 Without rhetoric or hyperbole, we witness the pipeline corridor from the roadside — largely the only public access to the 2,000-mile project.
 Undeveloped stretches are delineated by petroleum pipeline markers on fences bordering forest or agricultural lands.
 An existing easement, to be repurposed or expanded, may appear as a dirt track vanishing into the brush.
 Construction zones are seen crossing woodland, wetland, and farm alike, in all stages of development, from timber and brush clearing, to bulldozing, trenching, and pipe welding.
 According to the company building the project, the pipeline route data has been withheld for national security reasons, while here we find the Keystone revealed in a very public fashion – hundreds of feet in breadth, stretching from horizon to horizon.